 Upgrading Data Hubs

-You can upgrade a Data Hub cluster in one of two ways: Runtime and Cloudera Manager major/minor version upgrades and maintenance/“hotfix” upgrades.
+You can upgrade a Data Hub cluster in one of three ways: Runtime and Cloudera Manager major/minor version upgrades, service pack upgrades, and OS upgrades.

 Cloudera Runtime and Cloudera Manager Major/Minor Version Upgrades